liunix61/interactive3d/README.md

-# interactive3d
-[CVPR'24] Interactive3D: Create What You Want by Interactive 3D Generation
+### Interactive3D: Create What You Want by Interactive 3D Generation
+### NEWS
+- 🔥 Interactive3D got accepted by CVPR24.
+- Code will be released soon.